iamdexterpark/merakictl/README.md

 A command line tool for interacting with the Meraki Dashboard API.

 ### Download Application
-This application is compiled into a single binary so that it is cross-platform.
+This application can be compiled into a single binary so that it is cross-platform.

-Link TBD...
+Currently, this tool is in its Alpha version.

 ### Compiling Application from source
 ```shell script